Skip to content

 Gift baskets fail on landing.
 A $150 hamper gets opened in the office, split among five people who happened to be in the kitchen, and forgotten by the following Monday.
 The intended recipient eats two cookies and the rest disappears.

 Gift baskets also fail on dietary fit.
 Vegan client?
 Gluten-free?
 Kosher?
 Nut allergy?
-Edible gift baskets have a 20-30% rate where the recipient can't actually eat what's in the box.
+Edible gift baskets have a real rate where the recipient cannot actually eat what is in the box.
 The thoughtfulness lands as awkwardness.

 Branded swag fails on attention.
-A logo'd mug doesn't generate questions.
+A logo'd mug does not generate questions.
 Nobody walks into a client's office, sees the mug, and asks where it came from.
-The brand exposure is real but passive, and passive impressions don't drive renewal conversations.
+The brand exposure is real but passive, and passive impressions do not drive renewal conversations.

 Branded swag also fails on perceived value.
 A $25 logo'd notebook reads as "we did the minimum."
-It's not insulting, but it's not memorable either.
+It is not insulting, but it is not memorable either.

 The kit avoids both failure modes.
-It's small enough that the client takes it home (no office hamper-splitting).
-It's a single product with a clear use case (no awkward dietary mismatches at the seasoning level — naturally vegan and gluten-free).
-It generates conversations because it's a brand the client hasn't heard of with a flavor profile they haven't tried.
+It is small enough that the client takes it home.
+It is a single product with a clear use case, naturally vegan and gluten-friendly at the seasoning level.
+It generates conversations because it is a brand the client has not heard of with a flavor profile they have not tried.
 And it costs less than either alternative on a per-impression basis.

 What the Kit Is

-Stu's Kitchen is a small Nebraska brand making premium savory drink concentrates and rim salts by hand.
+Stu's Kitchen is a small Nebraska brand making premium savory drink seasonings and rim salts by hand.
 The Bloody Mary Kit is the flagship.

 Each kit includes:

-• Two bottles of concentrated savory seasoning (Classic Original, Smoked Jalapeño, or Jamaican Jerk)
+• Two bottles of savory drink seasoning (Classic Original, Smoked Jalapeño, or Jamaican Jerk)

 • One bottle of Ghost Pepper Hot Serum